shend2025/UltraJSONDiff/README.md

 - **strictOrder**: When `true`, arrays must be in the exact same order; when `false`, array elements can be reordered
 - **ignoreNull**: When `true`, null values are ignored during comparison
 - **fastFail**: When `true`, comparison stops immediately when the first difference is found
-- **preProcess**: Pre-processing options for removing nodes or escaping characters before comparison
+- **preProcess**: Pre-processing options for removing nodes before comparison
 - **customRules**: Array of custom comparison rules with specific behaviors:
   - **NumberPrecise**: Compares numbers with specified precision and rounding mode
   - **ArrayWithKey**: Compares arrays using a specific key field for element matching